snavely/bundler_sfm/README.md

 includes a program called RadialUndistort for generating undistorted images (based on the undistortion parameters estimated by Bundler).

-Finally, included in the bin directory is the 'jhead' program for reading Exif tags from JPEG images.
-Very special thanks to Matthias Wandel for putting this useful program in the public domain.

 Before you begin
 ----------------